th-neu/lairad/README.md

 ### Environment File Settings
 At least one database (sqlite3 or mariadb at the moment).
 Endpoint for llama-cpp-python
-The Endpoint for koboldcpp API does not work at the moment
+The Endpoint for koboldcpp API does not work at the moment.

 ```sh
 ## Secret App key